During the Hearing

 It’s important to be well-organized for the hearing – stick to the relevant facts and provide evidence to support your position.

 Just like a judge in court, the arbitrator has the authority to decide how the hearing will be conducted.
 Most hearings are held over the phone.
 Hearings are held in person in limited situations when there’s a strong need for doing so, for example, to accommodate someone with a documented hearing loss or disability that would prevent them from participating in a teleconference hearing.

-The instructions for dialing into the hearing are listed on the Notice of Hearing letter included in the Notice of Hearing Package.
+The instructions for dialing into the hearing are listed on the Notice of Dispute Resolution Proceeding letter included in the Notice of Dispute Resolution Proceeding Package.
 Make sure to dial in at the correct time using the phone number and information provided in the letter.